-A boy’s hairstyle that is fuss-free and requires almost no style time is the high and tight.
-Inspired by the military, this cut is short and neat, often faded or entirely shaved at the sides with more length on the top of the head.
+A boy’s fuss-free hairstyle that requires almost no style time is the high and tight.
+Inspired by the military, this cut is short and neat, often faded or entirely shaved at the sides, with more length on the top of the head.
 There are several variations of the look, but the classic approach creates a neat and masculine appearance that is perfect for various occasions and will likely be considered appropriate for school and sporting activities.

 31. High Fade with Quiff

-A look that is going to get attention is the high fade with quiff hairstyle.
+A look that will get attention is the high fade with a quiff hairstyle.
 You will need to brush the hair upwards and away from the forehead to achieve a quiff, which will help create volume.
-It can be adapted to suit many lengths and hair textures, but opting to keep it relatively short makes the style much more wearable.
-It will also seamlessly blend with the high fade, rather than creating a sharp contrast.
-The high fade shaves along the sides and back of the head and will achieve a more polished appearance and give the hair a fresh update.
+It can be adapted to suit many lengths and hair textures, but keeping it relatively short makes the style much more wearable.
+It will also seamlessly blend with the high fade rather than creating a sharp contrast.
+The high fade shaves along the sides and back of the head will achieve a more polished appearance and give the hair a fresh update.

 32. Brush Up Hair with Skin Fade

 Not one to blend in with the crowd?
-Well, then a brush-up hair with skin fade is the choice for you.
+Well, then, a brush-up hair with skin fade is your choice.
 The great thing about the brush-up is that it is incredibly versatile and can be paired with a wide range of fades or an undercut, which leaves hair longer at the top and shaved close to the skin on the sides and back.
 This creates a polished appearance but can also play up the proportions.
 For example, if you have textured hair and create a messy, spiky look, it will contrast nicely with the skin fade.
 Contemporary and cool, this hairstyle will make a statement.

 33. Long Hair with Side Part

-In modern times, it has become more common for boys to have long hair.
+It has become more common for boys to have long hair in modern times.
 It is a great way to show off the natural texture of your locks, it creates a carefree and relaxed aesthetic, and it is incredibly versatile.
-If you want to mix it up, then opt for long hair with a side part.
+Opt for long hair with a side part if you want to mix it up.
 The fantastic thing about the parting is it can help keep the hair away from the eyes while at the same time framing the face.
 Plus, it will also add volume.

 34. Messy Spikes

 Spiky hair is a look that has been popular since the 90s, but the great thing about it is that there are so many ways to try it out.
 Depending on your hair length and texture, it can be changed up, and there is an option to suit every preference.
-The traditional approach featured very noticeable spikes that were defined, but a messy approach is a much more wearable.
+The traditional approach featured noticeable spikes defined, but a messy approach is much more wearable.
 The way these messy spikes are styled makes them more natural-looking, and they blend into the rest of the hair.
-It helps if you have naturally textured and thicker hair, but if not, the right grooming products will help create the hold that is needed.
+It helps if you have naturally textured and thicker hair, but if not, the right grooming products will help create the needed hold.